sebastien-ferry/sebastien-ferry.github.io/_posts/2019-09-24-welcome-to-jekyll.md

   * [How to switch Jekyll theme on GitHub Pages site](<http://www.natalyakosenko.com/2017-12-23-how-to-switch-jekyll-theme-on-github-pages-site>) *with much success...*

 ## 2022
 September 2022, I'm back at it again!
-What is happening in Septemberi that mnotivates me?
+What is happening in September that motivates me?